Updated: Nov 23, 2022

-Even if the majority of injury claims do not go to trial, the consequences of this prejudice are felt across the insurance industry.
+Even if most injury claims do not go to trial, the consequences of this prejudice are felt across the insurance industry.
 Insurance adjusters know that the rider has a lower chance of winning if the matter goes to court.
 Thus, they often provide smaller payments to motorcyclists.

-A good California Attorney For Personal Injury who cares about your case can help you overcome misconceptions and get the money you deserve.
+A good Los Angeles motorcycle accident lawyer who cares about your case can help you overcome misconceptions and get the money you deserve.
 Not only will they be able to fight for you in negotiations, but they can also do all the necessary paperwork, investigations, and other legal and settlement-related requirements.

-Motorcyclists must, in general, adhere to the same laws as other vehicles.
+Motorcyclists must generally adhere to the same laws as other vehicles.
 They have the same rights and responsibilities as drivers of larger vehicles, including observing the posted speed limit and all traffic signs and signals.

 There are, however, a few exceptions that only apply to motorcyclists:

 Riders on motorcycles must obtain a separate motorcycle license.
-To legally operate a motorcycle, you'll need more than just a regular driver's license.
+You'll need more than just a regular driver's license to legally operate a motorcycle.
 Motorcyclists must usually take a particular training course to learn the fundamentals of riding a motorcycle, followed by written and practical tests.

 Surprisingly, many motorcycle riders are unaware of the requirement.
 Even if bikers are licensed to operate a passenger vehicle, they will be issued a ticket if they are detected riding without a valid motorcycle license.
 Even if the other person was at fault, the case might be jeopardized if a motorcyclist in a collision does not have a valid license.